 Application deadlines and selection process

-Student teams interested in applying must complete and submit the application by February 15, 2019.
-Selected student teams will be invited to present their project idea to an interview panel between March 4-8, 2019 during the 4B term.
+Student teams interested in applying must complete and submit the application by March 4, 2019.
+Selected student teams will be invited to present their project idea to an interview panel on March 13, 2019 during the 4B term.

 The interview panel, comprised primarily of faculty members from the Faculty of Engineering and the Conrad School of Entrepreneurship and Business, will select two teams based on project innovation and market viability to each receive an award to support their project.